The very first thing I did after I gave birth was adore my baby. But a few minutes later, I wanted to shower. No, I needed to shower.

 It was about a minute after my doctor left the delivery room when I turned to my labor nurse and asked her if I could shower yet.
 She laughed and said I'd need to wait at least an hour before I got up.
 OK.
 Longest hour of my life.
 While I cuddled with my son and listened to my husband read out responses to his group text announcing the birth, I fantasized about showering bodily fluids off of my person.
 The warm water.
 The suds.
 I had to get in the shower ASAP.

 Look, maybe I shouldn't have cared how I looked, sweaty hair and all, after giving birth.
 But I cared.
 I also wanted to not smell.
 Sure, my shower took some time away from bonding with my newborn.
-I'd like to think he was pleasantly surprised when his mommy came back to bed fresh and clean.
+But I knew it was something I needed to do for myself and my sanity.
+One thing I've learned through motherhood is that self-care is important, and since I knew my baby would be safe and happy with my husband (and that my husband would appreciate the bonding time!), it was a perfect chance to take care of myself in a very tangible way.
+Besides, I'd like to think my son was pleasantly surprised when his mommy came back to bed fresh and clean.
 He probably didn't care; I mean, he sits around in a dirty diaper and doesn't even seem to notice.
-So in all honesty, the shower was for me and me alone, but I would never change having taken that time because spoiler alert: now that we are home, me time is nonexistent, and showers are even harder to come by!
+So in all honesty, yes, the shower was for me and me alone, but I would never change having taken that time for myself because I know it put me in a better frame of mind to coo over my delicious baby.
+And spoiler alert: now that we are home, me time is nonexistent, and showers are even harder to come by!